On this page

 Adding a custom domain Jump to heading

-whether you want to add only this domain itself, or also the wildcard subdomain
+) - Select whether to add just this domain or also include the wildcard subdomain

 DNS configuration Jump to heading